Rhidian12/StringSearcher/README.md

 ### Usage
 It is meant as a Command line tool, but all functionality is contained in the StringSearcher header, which can be included in any C++ project.
+This tool is basically as fast as findstr on Windows

 Command line options:
 /s    ->    Searches current directory and sub-directories